rabbitmq/rabbitmq-website/site/trademark-guidelines.md

         <p>
           <strong>
             Attribution.
-          </strong> Identify the trademarks as trademarks of Pivotal, as
+          </strong> Identify the trademarks as trademarks of VMware, as
           set forth in Section 7.
         </p>
       </li>